International service provider

 You are coming to France for service provision purposes

 Employees who are EU, EEA or Swiss nationals may carry out their activity under the same conditions as French nationals, without any other administrative procedures.
-Algerian citizens are covered by the stipulations of the French-Algerian agreement; please view the separate fact sheet.
+British citizens must now also apply for a residence permit as provided below for any arrival after January 1, 2021.
+Algerian citizens are covered by the stipulations of the French-Algerian agreement; please check the separate fact sheet.